Serggy10/Projects/Automatic Feeder/ComederoV6/README.md

 For its construction, it uses some MDF and methacrylate boards and some 3D printed parts, all assembled with M3 screws.

+#TODO
+Upload some photos of the device, including the user interface in a smartphone.